nite-stocker/python-cli-editable-install/README.md

 It is the standard project config file used by pip, build, and modern Python tools.
 It replaces `setup.py`.

 - `[build-system]`: Tells pip/setuptools how to build the package.
-- `[project]`: Defines metadata, dependencies, and the CLI entry point.
+- `[project]`: Defines metadata, dependencies, and CLI script entry point.
 - `[project.scripts]`: Creates and maps a `snakesay` shell command to the `snakesay` package folder and the `__main__.py` module script's `main()` function.

 ### 3. Create source files